irinaB11/anamorphicRayTracer/RayTracer2/README.md

 After compilation you should have the `ray` executable.
 This can be used like this:
 ```
-./ray <path to .json file> [output .png file]
+./ray <path to .json file> <path to .obj file>
 # when in the build directory:
-./ray ../scenes/other/scene01.json
+./ray ../scenes/cylinder/scene01.json ../models/object.obj
 ```
-Specifying an output is optional and by default an image will be created in the same directory as the source scene file with the `.json` extension replaced by `.png`.
+NEEDS TO BE MODIGIED: Specifying an output is optional and by default an image will be created in the same directory as the source scene file with the `.json` extension replaced by `.png`.